Craitbla/s21_SQL/README.md

-# Day 05 — SQL Bootcamp
+# Day 06 — SQL Bootcamp

-## _I improved my SQL Query!
-Please, provide proof!_
+## _Let's improve customer experience_

-Resume: Today you will see how and when to create database indexes
+Resume: Today you will see how to add a new business feature into our data model.

 💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
 It's anonymous and will help our team make your educational experience better.
 We recommend completing the survey immediately after the project.